opendatacube/geobase/odc-dev/readme.md

 Python environment build process is in several stages.

 1. `requirements.txt` is used during docker build to download and build all the python packages.
 Pre-built packages are stored in `/wheels` directory of the docker image.
-Some of those wheels will be already present in the base image `kkodc/geobase:wheels`.
+Some of those wheels will be already present in the base image `opendatacube/geobase:wheels`.
-2. On the first run python environment will be bootstraped from those wheels
+2. On the first run python environment will be bootstrapped from those wheels
 3. More packages will be installed from `requirements-odc.txt`, these are mostly installed in edit mode
 4. Any jupyter lab extensions will be installed and compiled next
 5. Any jupyter lab extensions that have server component will be enabled